dashih/scrabble-solver-servlet/README.md

 ### Configuring docker deployment
 The image is published at https://hub.docker.com/r/spacechip/scrabble-solver.
 The application runs on the default tomcat port 8080.
 Simply exposing this port, like in the `docker run` example above, works.
 But this application can quickly saturate all processors, so it's recommended to set up some kind of authentication if running on a production server.

 This project contains a sample docker-compose that deploys an nginx reverse proxy in front of the application container.
-This proxy configures self-signed TLS and basic username/password authentication for solve operations.
+This proxy configures self-signed TLS for server authentication and client authentication for solve operations.

 ```
 git clone https://github.com/dashih/scrabble-solver-servlet